RolandWarburton/knowledge/programming/Javascript/Promise Chaning - Promises with Dependencies.md

 Lets now break down how `Array.reduce` works.

-from [mdn](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) reduce is a higher order function that has the following parts.
+From [mdn](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) reduce is a higher order function that has the following parts.

 * `acc` - An accumulator (what myPage was previously)
 * `curr` - The current state (what myPage is now)